igormilovanovic/giteagle/README.md

 giteagle
 ========

-Giteagle -- Bird view of repositories.
+Giteagle -- Get a bird view of your repositories.

-Tool to merge commit flow from multiple git repositories.

 You project consists of multiple repos, contributed to by multiple teams across the repos.